batzuu/erela.js/README.md

 <hr>
 </div>

+> Fork created to add custom build options and have latest version (official npm registery is very outdated).
 > Erela was transferred to MenuDocs, because I no longer wish to work with Discord related development.
 It will from now on be maintained by [MenuDocs](https://github.com/MenuDocs). ~ @Solaris9

 ## Documentation & Guides